 - Origin and insertion

 - Clinical relations

 This is a flat pyramid-shaped muscle that arises from the anterior surface of the sacrum, between the sacral foramina.
-It passes laterally to exit the bony pelvis through the greater sciatic foramen.
-It inserts onto the greater trochanter, posterosuperior to the insertion site of the conjoined tendon of gemellus superior, obturator internus and gemellus inferior.
+It passes laterally to exit the bony pelvis through the greater sciatic foramen, often attaching to the gluteal surface of the ilium, close to the posterior inferior iliac spine.
+It inserts onto the apex of the greater trochanter, posterosuperior to the insertion site of the conjoined tendon of gemellus superior, obturator internus and gemellus inferior.